Add USDC to checkout without replacing cards

 A practical guide to accepting EURC on your website when you have real euro pricing or European buyer demand.

-A merchant-first guide to accepting stablecoin payments on a website without creating unnecessary checkout friction.
+A practical guide to adding stablecoin payments without creating unnecessary checkout friction.

-A practical merchant guide to adding USDT payments without turning checkout into a confusing crypto-only flow.
+A practical guide to adding USDT without turning checkout into a confusing crypto-only flow.